danikkrapivnitskiy/test-automation-framework-java/README.md

 ** Tests were created used Java, Selenium and Rest Assured

-* For correct work you need to be downloaded folder Driver in repository and have Java 11
+* For correct work you need to:
+1. Download the repository and upload dependencies
+2. Download Chrome driver and Chrome Browser from website https://googlechromelabs.github.io/chrome-for-testing/ that suit for your preferencies and requirements of system and unzip them to the folder "driver" in the root
+3. Verify you have Java 11